-check-module-version module version-string {warn-if-newer} -> [t | nil ]
+check-module-version module version-string {warn-if-newer} -> [t | nil]

-'''

 module ::= the name of an existing module version-string ::= a string containing a sequence of numbers separated by periods warn-if-newer ::= a generalized boolean indicating whether the test should warn for newer versions too

-'''

 The check-module-version command will compare the version string given against the version string of the named module.
 If there is not a module with the specified name, the version string given is not a string of numbers separated by periods, or the module's version is not a string of numbers separated by periods then it will print a warning and return nil.
 If all of the values are valid, then it will compare the numbers from the two versions left to right one at a time.
 If the module's number is less than the specified number it will print a warning indicating the version mismatch and return nil.
 If the numbers are the same it will test the next numbers if there are any.
-If the module's number is greater than the specified number and warn-if-newer was given as a non-nil value then it will print a warning indicating the version mismatch and return nil, otherwise it will test the next numbers if there are any.
-If there were more numbers provided for the version-string than there are in the module's version number it will print a warning indicating a mismatch and return nil.
-If none of the mismatching conditions have resulted in a warning then it will return t.
+If the module's number is greater than the specified number and warn-if-newer was given as a non-nil value then it will print a warning indicating the version-string than there are in the module's version number it will print a warning indicating a mismatch and return nil.
+If none of the module's version number it will print a warning indicating a mismatch and return nil.